The Rakı Table and Rules of Etiquette

 Raki is consumed with appetisers called “meze”, and locals say the best meze for Raki is conversation… That is to say you need at least one person to sit at a raki table.
 A bunch of people would be better, but that changes if anyone in the group talks too much, boasts about himself/herself, or is humourless.

-Raki never goes down if a pleasant talk is lacking.
-However, pleasant talk doesn't mean that you should be unnecessarily adorable or try too hard.
+Raki never goes down well if a pleasant talk is lacking.
+However, pleasant talk doesn’t mean that you should be unnecessarily adorable or try too hard.
 Instead, you are always expected to be natural and modest at the raki table.

 Raki is all about sharing and enjoying the moment together.
-During the first of raki people usually listen to subjects of daily life, but two glasses later, the talk moves on to matters of the heart, and inevitably turns to politics.
+During the first glass of raki people usually listen to subjects of daily life, but two glasses later, the talk moves on to matters of the heart, and inevitably turns to politics.
 Everyone saves the world in his/her own way at the raki table hence never and ever break a heart at a raki table.

 – whatever is told and said stays at the table,